bcarper-autotest/ben-carper-automation-test/README.md

 Run: npm install in root directory to install dependencies.

-Run: npm run test-all to run all tests
+Run: npm run all-tests to run all tests

 Run: npm run checkout to run checkout tests